egovernments/municipal-services/bpa-services/README.md

 - user  ( Manage user )

-- tl-services [Stakeholder Registration ( Registration process of Stakeholder is handled by this service)]
+- tradelicense [Stakeholder Registration ( Registration process of Stakeholder is handled by this service)]

 - user-event ( What’s New and Events )